 "I was a very average student.
 I dreamed of becoming a CA in 2006 when I was in grade 9 and after class 10 I chose Commerce.
 In class 12, I scored a mere 9 marks in Mathematics but I still registered for CPT (1st level CA exam) and cleared the same in the 1st attempt,” says Anshul Kulwal, CA Final Student from Indore, Madhya Pradesh.

-“Then I started preparing for CA – IPCC (2nd level CA exam which consists of 2 groups, Group 1 & Group 2).
-Here how it went:
+After clearing the CPT exam I started preparing for CA - IPCC (2nd level CA exam which consists of 2 groups, Group 1 & Group 2).
+Here is how it went:

 - IPCC 1st attempt to 4th attempt – The main reason I kept failing was lack of practice.
 I attended classes and used to study 8-10 hours a day.
 However, I did not write even a single Mock test till my IPCC 4th attempt.
-I started writing Mock tests before my 4th attempt and it helped me greatly.
+But after I started taking Mock tests before my 4th attempt, it helped me greatly.
 I realized where I was lacking and I improved on my mistakes.

-- Also, another mistake I made was I used 2-3 references in Accounting Subjects which was a big mistake.
-I should have stuck to one book and ICAI Study material only.
+- Also, another big mistake that I made was using 2-3 references in Accounting Subjects.
+I should have stuck to only one book and ICAI Study materials only.

 - IPCC 5th attempt – Cleared Group 1 in Nov’12 with an exemption in Audit.
-I started with articleship.
+Then I started with my articleship.

 - IPCC 6th attempt – Group 2 Failed